grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 ## Configuration

-Execution scenarios are primarily configured via the `scenarios` key of the the exported `options` object in your test scripts.
+Execution scenarios are primarily configured via the `scenarios` key of the exported `options` object in your test scripts.
 The key for each scenario can be an arbitrary, but unique, scenario name.
 It will appear in the result summary, tags, etc.